 Christine's expert tip: There are three parking garages nearby: Writer's Square, Tabor Center and Park Central

-Recommended for Things to Do in December because: Chatfield Farms' Santa's Village is a nice complement to the Botanic Gardens' illumination extravaganza at York Street.
+Recommended for Things to Do in December because: Chatfield Farms' Trail of Lights offers a different, more rural, experience than Blossoms of Light at Denver Botanic Gardens' York Street facility.
 Visitors should see both.

 Recommended for Things to Do in December because: Who doesn't want to walk among hundreds of fanciful creatures, all lit up?